-That flaky skin on your eyebrows and around your nose, and in the crease that runs down the edge of your lips to your chin, is probably not dry skin.
-It’s probably facial seborrheic dermatitis.
+Facial seborrheic dermatitis often explains that flaky skin on your eyebrows and around your nose, and in the crease that runs down the edge of your lips to your chin.
+It's probably not dry skin, like most people assume.
+Nope, it's probably facial seborrheic dermatitis.

 - Slathering on moisturizer won't fix it, but ...

 - Using some simple over-the-counter medicated products can help you control it.

 I have simple tricks for facial seborrhea treatment.
 This is the advice I give my patients and it's what I use myself for my own facial dandruff.

 Did you know that facial seborrheic dermatitis is common?

 Most of us will have it at some point in our lives.
 Seborrheic dermatitis usually makes its debut in the winter.

 It often starts as dry white flakes in the eyebrows and then may spread to the skin between your brows.
 Around the nose, you may develop itchy red skin with a greasy scale.
 This lovely look often progresses down the crease running along the sides of your lips and onto your chin.
 Your skin may also have a dry scaliness on your nose and cheeks.
 It's all seborrheic dermatitis!